LIGHT SHOW

 CERITH%20WYN%20EVANS_SUPERSTRUCTURE_2010.jpg

-S=U=P=E=R=S=T=R=U=C=T=U=R=E (‘Trace me back to some loud, shallow, chill, underlying motive’s overspill…’) (2010), Cerith Wyn Evans, © the artist, courtesy the artist and White Cube, Photo: Linda Nylind
+S=U=P=E=R=S=T=R=U=C=T=U=R=E (‘Trace me back to some loud, shallow, chill, underlying motive’s overspill…’) (2010), Cerith Wyn Evans, © the artist, Courtesy the artist and White Cube, Photo: Linda Nylind

-Upstairs from Cylinder II and Magic Hour, Cerith Wyn Evans’ S=U=P=E=R=S=T=R=U=C=T=U=R=E presents three illuminated columns which slowly brighten up and then dim back down to darkness in a way similar to breathing.
+Upstairs from Cylinder II and Magic Hour, S=U=P=E=R=S=T=R=U=C=T=U=R=E by Cerith Wyn Evans presents three illuminated columns which slowly brighten up and then dim back down to darkness in a way similar to breathing.
 Wyn Evans was inspired by a poem which used messages given during séances by spirit voices when it was composed.
 This artwork as well represents something that has a life of its own, that somehow exists between two worlds.
 A nearby door leads to complete darkness lit only by a video projector, this is Anthony McCall’s You and I, Horizontal which forces the viewer to contend with a room of absolute darkness except for the light projection which exists as a 3D sculptor that one can interact with.

 JIM%20CAMPBELL_Exploded%20View_2011.jpg